-In fact, declaring bankruptcy may even be the most suitable solution for you if you own minimal assets, have defaulted on your debt and are unable to pay your creditors back.
+Declaring bankruptcy may even be the most suitable solution for you if you own minimal assets, have defaulted on your debt, and are unable to pay your creditors back.

 An average bankruptcy in the UK lasts 1 year but it can last longer or less, depending on your case and circumstances.

 You can only declare bankruptcy if you are living in England or Wales.
 Those residing in Scotland can apply for sequestration, which is the Scottish equivalent of bankruptcy.